My Shortlist

 OLIVET SCHOOL

-The Olivet music program starts in preschool and lays a solid foundation of delight as well as competency in music.
-Starting from basic songs, rhymes and percussion instruments at the younger levels and working towards reading, writing and performing music on a range of Orff instruments, Olivet students receive an inspiring, creative and thorough background in music.
-Our two yearly whole school concerts are a highlight for parents and extended families.
+The Olivet music program starts in kindergarten and lays a solid foundation of delight as well as competency in music.
+Starting with basic songs, rhymes and percussion instruments at the younger levels and working towards reading, writing and performing music on a range of Orff instruments, Olivet students receive an inspiring, creative and thorough background in music.
+Our Christmas concert and Spring Music night whole-school concerts are a highlight for parents and extended families.
 Drama and dance are integrated into our French and music programs for the students in Grades 1 to 5, in our French Show in the spring and musical production near the end of the school year.
 Dance is further supplemented as part of the physical education program.
-In the Kindergarten class students memorize and perform poems and short skits throughout the school year for the rest of the school.
+In the Kindergarten class, students memorize and perform poems and short skits throughout the school year for the rest of the school.

 Courses offered in: